 The on-stream rates of our plants affect our production, the absorption of fixed costs of each plant and sales of our products.
 It is a key operating metric that we use to manage our business.
+On-stream rates do not include the impact of Turnarounds.
 In particular, we closely monitor the on-stream rates of our ammonia plants as that is the basic product used to produce all upgraded products.
-At our Cherokee Facility, the on-stream rate for the first quarter of 2017 for our ammonia plant was 99% compared to 96% for the same period of 2016.
+At our Cherokee Facility, the on-stream rate was 100% for our ammonia plant for the second quarters of 2017 and 2016.
 We expect on-stream rates to average a minimum of 95% for the remainder of 2017.